 UPTON, JOHN CUNNINGHAM

 UPTON, JOHN CUNNINGHAM (1828–1862).
-John Cunningham Upton, settler and soldier, was born on a farm near Winchester, Franklin County, Tennessee, on January 22, 1828.
-He went to California in 1850 and in 1859 moved to Fayette County, Texas, where he took charge of his mother's plantation.
-In 1861 he raised a company that was attached to Hood's Texas Brigade.
+John Cunningham Upton, settler and soldier, son of John and Ann (Cunningham) Upton, was born on a farm near Winchester, Franklin County, Tennessee, on January 22, 1828.
+He attended the University of Lebanon in Tennessee.
+He went to California in 1850 and in 1859 moved to Colorado County, Texas, where he took charge of his mother's plantation.
+Apparently, he did not marry.
+In1861 he raised a company in the Fifth Texas Infantry that was attached to Hood's Texas Brigade.
 Upton rose to the rank of lieutenant colonel; he was killed in the second battle of Manassas on August 30, 1862.
 A West Texas county, established in 1887, was named in honor of Upton and his brother, William Felton Upton.

 Biographical Encyclopedia of Texas (New York: Southern, 1880).
 Zachary T. Fulmore, History and Geography of Texas As Told in County Names (Austin: Steck, 1915; facsimile, 1935).
 Zachary Taylor Fulmore, The History and Geography of Texas: As Told in County Names (Austin: E. L. Steck, 1915).

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.